speedyleion/speedyleion.github.io/_posts/2022-04-01-intro-to-sgx.markdown

   775 |  #error "kernel version is not be supported.
 We need either mmput_async or kallsyms_lookup_name exported from kernel"
       |   ^~~~~
 ```
-This is probably becuase I updated the kernel :(.
+This is probably because I updated the kernel :(.

 Second Installation Attempt
 ---------------------------